About Alix

 I also spend a lot of my time working with global human rights organizations, largely foundations, to grapple with technology.
 I have worked as an advisory board member for: Open Society Foundations Human Rights Program, Luminate, and Open Technology Fund.
 I also served as a member of Technology Advisory Board of the International Criminal Court, and spent a few formative years at the Cairo Institute for Human Rights.

 I have spent some time in academia.
-I was also a fellow at the Carr Center for Human Rights at the Harvard Kennedy School and the Digital Impact Lab at the Stanford Philanthropy and Civil Society Center.
+I was a fellow at the Carr Center for Human Rights at the Harvard Kennedy School and the Digital Impact Lab at the Stanford Philanthropy and Civil Society Center.
 Fifteen years ago, I did graduate work in media studies at the University of Oslo, researching the role that Facebook played in Egyptian political organizing.
 I hold a BA from Colorado College.

 Get In Touch